 How we ended up with a VW Cree

-Gav had already used Cree a few times before we bought it, borrowing it off his son’s Godmother for boys’ weekends once a year at Rendlesham Forest.
+Gav had already used Cree a few times before we bought it, borrowing the van off his son’s Godmother for boys’ weekends at Rendlesham Forest.

-So, he knew the van quite well and we finally acquired it for £6000 in 2017 with just 58K on the clock.
+So, he knew the van quite well and when it came up for sale in 2017 we bought it for £6000 with just 58K on the clock.

 However, urgent repairs were needed!

 When the previous owner had lent it to her boyfriend for an extended period, he somehow managed to get the bathroom window ripped off and the roof rack damaged.
 We can only assume he must have hit an overhanging tree.

 Of course, such accidents occur all too easily if you’re new to driving these things.
 It’s an important point we raise in our free ebook about stuff we wish we’d have known at the start of this van life journey.

 The result was that the damaged rack had created a hair-line fracture in the roof, almost impossible to see with the naked eye.
 As time went on, however, evidence began to show inside…

 Damp patches could be seen on the shower room/ toilet walls when we bought Cree, so we knew it needed major indoor body work.

 A handy little damp-meter made it quite obvious that Cree was suffering from water ingress, with over 40% readings in places!